rbertolusso/intubate/README.md

      Music at full volume.
      Everybody sing.
                             Everybody
-         We aaaaare the Woooorld - ta ta ta ta taaaan...
+         We aaaaare the Woooorld - ta ta ta ta taaaa...
-         We aaaare the chiildreeeen - ta ta ta ta taaaan...)
+         We aaaare the chiildreeeen - ta ta ta ta taaaa...)

 For "traditionalist" users (as I was until a couple of months ago), nothing will have changed.
 In fact, they will be completely unaware of anything different happening at all.
 Just